HL7/uv-lab-rep-ig/input/pagecontent/semantic-notes.md

 | 1 | deprecated  | Deprecated  | This composition has been withdrawn or superseded and should no longer be used.       |
 | 1 | unknown     | Unknown     | The authoring/source system does not know which of the status values currently applies for this observation.
 Note: This concept is not to be used for "other" - one of the listed statuses is presumed to apply, but the authoring/source system does not know which.                                                             |

-A following state machine diagram describes transitions between statuses.
+The following state machine diagram describes transitions between statuses.

 <div>
 <p></p>